sefunmi4/qpp-gcc/examples/README.md

 # QPP Examples

 These samples demonstrate how to use the qpp APIs and backends.
+Source files now use the `.qpp` extension, though the build system still accepts `.cpp` sources for backward compatibility.

 ## Build